 More Italian recipes

-If you are looking for more pasta and true Italian recipes make sure to check these list.
+If you are looking for more pasta and true Italian recipes make sure to check this list.

 - 1 Medium saucepan or dutch oven along with the lid.
 Use pans with a high base.